serakfalcon/wERPy/README.md

  * Refactor existing code to separate out View components (i.e. implementing a MVP design pattern)
  * Integrate jQuery and Bootstrap for a more slick user experience
+ * Create 'classic' theme that doesn't have jQuery or Bootstrap (aka it will be indistinguishable from the current version as far as the user is concerned)
  * Delegate includes to be theme-specific

 Here is the rough version of table, form and control classes with bootstrap and tablesorter.